Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{Functorial desingularization of varieties}

-The strong desingularization from \cite{Hir} is not functorial (and algorithmic).
+The strong desingularization from \cite{Hir} is neither functorial nor algorithmic.
 The desingularization from \cite{BM} is given in an explicit algorithmic way, and the functoriality of the latter algorithm with respect to smooth morphism was checked later in \cite{bmfun}.
 Finally, it was observed in \cite{bmt} that a general regular morphism between varieties can be reduced to smooth morphisms using certain limit procedures.
-Using this, compatibility with all regular morphisms was established in \cite{bmt}, and the result was also extended to disjoint unions of varieties.
+Using this, compatibility with all regular morphisms was established in \cite{bmt}, and the result was also extended to finite disjoint unions of varieties.
 We formulate the latter theorem for reader's convenience, and it will be used essentially when we will generalize its assertion to $\QE_{p=0,\reg}$.

-\begin{theor} There exists functorial strong desingularization $\calF_\Var$ on the category $\Var_{p=0,\reg}$ such that the set $\inv(\calF_\Var)$ of invariants is countable. \end{theor}
+\begin{theor} There exists functorial strong desingularization $\calF_\Var$ on the category $\Var_{p=0,\reg}$ such that the set $\Inv(\calF_\Var)$ of invariants is countable. \end{theor}

 \begin{rem} It follows from \cite{bmt} that any desingularization functor $\calF_\Var$ on $\Var_{p=0,\reg}$ is induced from its restriction $\calF_\bfQ$ to the varieties over $\bfQ$ because any object of $\Var_{p=0,\reg}$ admits a regular morphism to a variety over $\bfQ$.
-It follows immediately that $\inv(\calF_\Var)=\inv(\calF_\bfQ)$, but the latter set is countable because the geometry over $\bfQ$ is countable (there are countably many varieties, points and blow up sequences over $\bfQ$).
+It follows immediately that $\Inv(\calF_\Var)=\Inv(\calF_\bfQ)$, but the latter set is countable because the geometry over $\bfQ$ is countable (up to an isomorphism, there are countably many varieties, points and blow up sequences over $\bfQ$).
 So, countability in Theorem \ref{vardesth} is automatic. \end{rem}